Tejasvi5504/Urban-link/README.md

 ## Security Features

 - ✅ Password hashing with bcrypt (12 salt rounds)
-- ✅ JWT token-based authentication
+- ✅ JWT token-based authentication with role-based verification
 - ✅ Input validation and sanitization
-- ✅ Protected routes with role-based access
+- ✅ Protected routes with comprehensive role-based access control
+- ✅ Department-scoped data access (admins only see their department)
+- ✅ Approval workflow for new officer registrations
+- ✅ Audit trail for user approvals (tracks who approved and when)
-- ✅ Secure error handling
+- ✅ Secure error handling with appropriate error messages
 - ✅ Environment variable protection

 ## Database Schema